Harry Dean Stanton: Career

 In 2010, Stanton appeared in an episode of the TV series Chuck, reprising his role in the 1984 film Repo Man.
 In 2011, the Lexington Film League created an annual festival, the Harry Dean Stanton Fest, to honor Stanton in the city where he spent much of his adolescence.
 (Note: The first Harry Dean Stanton Fest was three days of film screenings including Paris, Texas, Repo Man, Cool Hand Luke, and the premiere of a PBS documentary by director Tom Thurman entitled Harry Dean Stanton: Crossing Mulholland.
 All screenings were held at the historic Kentucky Theater.
 Hunter Carson, Stanton's co-star in Paris, Texas, attended the festival and conducted a Q&A following the film.
 The second annual Harry Dean Stanton Fest was held over a weekend in May 2012 at the Kentucky Theater and other venues in downtown Lexington.
 Festival co-producer Lucy Jones visited with Stanton in California and brought back a filmed greeting for the festival, with introductions to the films and talk about films he was working on.
 The May 2013 Stanton festival in Lexington included an appearance by Crispin Glover, a co-star with Stanton in Wild at Heart, the 1989 comedy Twister and the Lynch-directed HBO original series Hotel Room in 1993; and a pre-release screening of the documentary Partly Fiction.)
 In 2012, he had a brief cameo in The Avengers and a key role in the action-comedy Seven Psychopaths.
 He also appeared in the Arnold Schwarzenegger action film The Last Stand (2013).
 Stanton was the subject of a 2013 documentary, Harry Dean Stanton: Partly Fiction, directed by Sophie Huber and featuring film clips, interviews with collaborators (including Wenders, Shepard, Kris Kristofferson, and David Lynch), and Stanton's singing.

 In 2017, he appeared in Twin Peaks: The Return, a continuation of David Lynch's 1990–91 television series.
 Stanton reprised his role as Carl Rodd from Twin Peaks: Fire Walk with Me.
-His last on-screen appearances are as a sheriff in Frank & Ava and a starring role as a 90-year-old man nicknamed "Lucky" and his struggles against encroaching old age in Lucky.
+His last on-screen appearances are as a sheriff in Frank & Ava and a starring role as a 90-year-old man nicknamed 'Lucky' and his struggles against encroaching old age in Lucky.

+Stanton was a favorite actor of the directors Sam Peckinpah, John Milius, David Lynch, and Monte Hellman, and was also close friends with Francis Ford Coppola and Jack Nicholson.
+He was best man at Nicholson's wedding in 1962.